Punxsutawney, Pennsylvania

 is a borough in southern Jefferson County, Pennsylvania, United States.
-Punxsutawney is known globally for its annual Groundhog Day celebration held each February 2, during which thousands of attendees and international media outlets visit the town for an annual weather prediction by the groundhog Punxsutawney Phil.
-The actual prediction location, Gobbler's Knob, is in adjacent Young Township.
+As of the 2020 census, its population was 5,769.
+It is located approximately 84 mi northeast of Pittsburgh.
+Punxsutawney is known for its annual Groundhog Day celebration held each February 2, during which thousands of attendees and media outlets visit the community for an annual weather "prediction" by the groundhog Punxsutawney Phil.